 Early WWII-era workers experienced minimal diagnostic capability.
 Chest X-rays provided basic imaging, but distinguishing mesothelioma from other conditions proved difficult.
 Many workers undoubtedly died from undiagnosed mesothelioma, their illness attributed to pneumonia or other conditions.

-By the 1970s, mesothelioma recognition improved substantially as asbestos dangers became more widely known.
+By the 1970s, mesothelioma recognition improved substantially as the dangers became more widely known.
 However, diagnostic standards remained inconsistent.
 CT scanning eventually revolutionized mesothelioma detection, providing detailed imaging of tumors and fluid accumulation.

 Contemporary oncology specialists understand mesothelioma thoroughly, enabling rapid diagnosis and treatment planning.
 Clinical trials provide emerging treatment options.
 Despite improved diagnosis and treatment, mesothelioma remains a serious diagnosis with limited prognosis for advanced cases.